seanwhs/Tutorials/NextJS/NextJS16-Blog/Part11-Styling.md

 ## Step 4: Build a theme toggle button

 Create `src/components/ThemeToggle.tsx`.
-Using `useSyncExternalStore` or a `mounted` check ensures the component only renders after hydration to prevent mismatches.
+The `mounted` check is vital to ensure the button only renders after hydration, preventing mismatches between server and client themes.

 ```tsx
 "use client";